Awarded Construction Contracts and Bid Results

 Decisions about which M/W/DBE firms to hire to satisfy the goals set by NYCEDC on a particular project are made by the prime contractor or construction manager.
-Therefore, as an M/W/DBE subcontractor, it is important to conduct outreach to bidders and recenlty awarded contractors to let them know of your interest in the project.
+As an M/W/DBE subcontractor, it is important to conduct outreach to bidders and recently awarded contractors to let them know of your interest in the project.
 To connect with prime contractors and construction managers on our projects, click here.

 View our Topic of the Week discussions to answer your questions regarding M/W/DBE opportunities.

-Is there a questions you would like to see answered here?
-Email your question to firstname.lastname@example.org and we will do our best to address it.
+Is there a question you would like to see answered here?
+Email your question to email@example.com and we will do our best to address it.

 Local Law 129 establishes M/WBE goals for City projects.
 In order for an M/WBE firm to count towards goals, it must be certified with the NYC Department of Small Business Services (SBS).
 There are similar programs and goals at the state and federal level.
-Lots of firms wait until they need certification for a specific project to apply, but it is best to apply for the designation in advance as it is good marketing tool for marketing your business and can lead to additional work.
+Lots of firms wait until they need certification for a specific project to apply, but it is best to apply for the designation in advance as it is a good marketing tool for marketing your business and can lead to additional work.